CTP protects people not cars

 Why get comprehensive or third party property insurance?

-How can I reduce my premiums for comprehensive and CTP insurance?
+How can I reduce my prices for CTP insurance?

-CTP premiums are affected by many of the same factors as comprehensive insurance.
-Some factors affect comprehensive insurance premiums only.
-You can reduce your premiums only if you can change one or more of these factors.
+CTP insurance prices are affected by many different factors.
+You can reduce prices only if you can change one or more of these risk factors.
+For example,

-greenslips.com.au Calculator helps you quickly and easily compare all CTP green slip insurers in NSW, using all factors that affect the price.
+Use the green slip calculator to quickly and easily compare all CTP green slip insurers in NSW.

 author image